Our Products are Only Made of Pure, Organic Ingredients Sourced Directly From the Earth

 In India, lemongrass is known as 'choomana poolu' and is also referred to as 'Indian Verbena' or 'Indian Melissa'.
 The main chemical components of lemongrass oil are myrcene, citronellal, geranyl acetate, nerol, geraniol, neral and traces of limonene and citral.
 It is considered an anti-fungal, anti-bacterial, anti-inflammatory & antioxidant herbal remedy and has been used throughout the Ayurvedic and Western herbal apothecary for centuries.
 This plant has specifically been used in Ayurveda to help bring down fevers, treat infectious illnesses and reduce excess kapha dosha both in the body and the mind.
 Thanks to its bright & uplifting aroma, lemongrass is a valuable ingredient in skin & body care as well as in aromatherapy.
 For the skin, it has antiseptic and astringent properties; therefore, it works well with oily or kapha type skin.
 Lemongrass also works well as an insect / mosquito deterrent and can be seen in various all natural bug spray remedies.
 It is excellent at revitalizing the body and is an effective plant to use to reduce feelings of stress, lethargy and depression.
 It has been sited to clear headaches, help combat nervous exhaustion and reduce symptoms of jet lag.
 In addition, lemongrass essential oil may help make the tissues and muscles of the body more supple; thus, reducing muscle aches and pains.
 Try in our Kapha Serum and Rooibos Chai Blend Tea.

-The early Egyptians loved licorice root and used it in tea as a cure-all concoction.
-Licorice was later imported to the Chinese and also became an important herb in their medicinal tradition.
-Anti-inflammatory and immune-boosting properties of glycyrrhizic acid.
-Licorice is also recommended to treat respiratory problems.
-Topical gels including licorice are recommended for the treatment of eczema.
-Licorice is often used as a successful dermatological treatment due to its antibacterial properties.
+The early Egyptians utilized licorice root, enjoying it in tea as a cure-all concoction.
+Licorice root was later imported to China and also became an important herb in Traditional Chinese Medicine (TCM).
+Ayurveda has incorporated licorice root into herbal remedies for thousands of years and the Sanskrit term for licorice is yasthimadhu which literally translates to "sweet stick".
+This dynamic herb is anti-inflammatory, helping to reduce aggravated pitta, and also contains immune-boosting properties of glycyrrhizic acid.
+Licorice is highly recommended to treat respiratory problems because it helps liquefy excess mucus, or kapha, and move it out of the body.
+It also helps soothe a dry, sore throat, making it a perfect herb to counterbalance the dry, rough qualities of vata dosha.
+Licorice root is sattvic, or harmonious, in nature, and promotes feelings of calm and tranquility.
+Topical gels including licorice root are recommended for the treatment of eczema.
+Licorice root is often used as a successful dermatological treatment due to its antibacterial and demulcent (moisturizing) properties.
 Along that line of reasoning, holistic health practitioners often suggest applying licorice treatment to the site of tooth decay to kill bacteria.
 Try in our Hydrate Blend Tea, Woman's Blend Tea, Vata Cleanser & Mask and Clarify Cleanser & Mask.

 Neem oil, one of nature’s best ways to deal with problem insects, is pressed from the fruits, seeds and bark of an evergreen tree (Azadiracta indica) that grows in South Asia, especially India, and parts of Africa.
 The tree’s oil, known in Sanskrit as Sarva Roga Nirvani or “cure of all ailments,” has a long history of skin-care and medicinal uses.
 Because of its nourishing, acne-fighting qualities, it’s often found in specialty soaps and other modern skin products.
 Neem is best known as an organic method for controlling insect pests.
 The compounds contained in the oil work in many ways against many insects, interfering with their reproductive cycles, inhibiting their feeding, serving as a repellent, and, with some pests, as a contact-insecticide that kills them outright.
 Try in our Pitta Cleanser & Mask, Clarify Cleanser & Mask and Pitta Toner.